×

 Swot Analysis of "Motorola and Japan (A)" written by David B. Yoffie, John J. Coleman includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Motorola Confronting facing as an external strategic factors.
 Some of the topics covered in Motorola and Japan (A) case study are - Strategic Management Strategies, Competitive strategy, Government, International business, Marketing and Global Business.

-Some of the macro environment factors that can be used to understand the Motorola and Japan (A) casestudy better are - – central banks are concerned over increasing inflation, cloud computing is disrupting traditional business models, increasing energy prices, customer relationship management is fast transforming because of increasing concerns over data privacy, digital marketing is dominated by two big players Facebook and Google, increasing government debt because of Covid-19 spendings, banking and financial system is disrupted by Bitcoin and other crypto currencies, wage bills are increasing, increasing household debt because of falling income levels, etc
+Some of the macro environment factors that can be used to understand the Motorola and Japan (A) casestudy better are - – geopolitical disruptions, increasing energy prices, increasing commodity prices, central banks are concerned over increasing inflation, increasing government debt because of Covid-19 spendings, there is backlash against globalization, digital marketing is dominated by two big players Facebook and Google, cloud computing is disrupting traditional business models, wage bills are increasing, etc

 12 Hrs